osg-htc/docs/docs/submit/osg-flock.md

 where the jobs wait ("are queued") until computing resources are available to run them.
 In a purely local HTCondor system, there are one to a few submit hosts and many computing resources.

-An HTCondor submit host can also be configured to forward excess jobs to an OSG-managed submit host.
+An HTCondor submit host can also be configured to forward excess jobs to an OSG-managed pool.
 This process is called [flocking](https://htcondor.readthedocs.io/en/stable/grid-computing/connecting-pools-with-flocking.html).
 If you already have an HTCondor pool, we recommend that you install this software on top of one of your existing HTCondor submit hosts.